Tech-Curriculums/Command-Line-Interface-101/CLI-101/Gitting-Started/README.md

 ## Github WebHosting

-*totally free* -- that's right :smiley:
+*totally free* -- that's right :thumbsup:

 Notes, while it may take up to 10 minutes to load changes, it is usually instantaneous :zap:.